AutoResearch/autora/docs/Introduction/index.md

 ## Motivation

-Various empirical sciences are beset by a replication crisis, which can be attributed to inadequately precise hypotheses, lack of transparency in research procedures, and insufficient rigor in testing findings.
-These limitations are the result of three primary bottlenecks—a lack of formal modeling, the demanding requirements of open science, and a shortage of resources to reproduce individual studies.
-Empirical scientists face difficulties in formalizing their theories, find it arduous to document their research activities, and often lack time and funds to conduct follow-up experiments to test and revise their hypotheses.
+Various empirical sciences are beset by replication crises, which can be attributed to inadequately precise hypotheses, lack of transparency in research procedures, and insufficient rigor in testing findings.
+These causes stem from three primary bottlenecks—a lack of formal modeling, onerous requirements of open science, and too few resources to reproduce individual studies.
+Empirical scientists struggle to formalize their theories, find it arduous to document their research activities, and often lack time and funds to conduct follow-up experiments to test and revise their hypotheses.
 These limitations impede scientific progress and hinder the development of new knowledge.
-We seek to overcome these limitations by providing a tool for the generation, estimation, and empirical testing of scientific models.
+We seek to overcome these limitations by providing a framework and corresponding tools for the generation, estimation, and empirical testing of scientific models.
-It is our hope that AutoRA will help accelerate scientific discovery by overcoming these limitations and promoting greater transparency and rigor in empirical research.
+It is our hope that AutoRA will accelerate scientific discovery as well as promote greater transparency and rigor in empirical research.

 ## Pointers